tmoroney/auto-subs/README.md

     pip install -U stable-ts

 ### Step 4: Download the Python Script
 Download the [`auto-subs.py`](https://github.com/tmoroney/auto-subs/blob/main/auto-subs.py) file.
-Copy to the `Utility` folder within the Fusion `Scripts` folder.
+Copy this file to the `Utility` folder within the Fusion `Scripts` folder.
 The directory should look like this:

     ...\Blackmagic Design\DaVinci Resolve\Fusion\Scripts\Utility